Journal

 It’s really important that all owners take out specialist insurance for their property.
 Make sure that you take out a policy that is specifically for holiday letting.
 You won’t be fully covered if you only have a standard home insurance policy.

-There are a lot of holiday let insurance’s to chose from, however, we recommend Boshers Insurance to all of our owners.
+There are a lot of holiday let insurance policies to choose from, however, we recommend Boshers Insurance to all of our owners.

 Mortgages